Philip Sheridan: Early life and education

 As a boy, Sheridan worked in a general store and later as head clerk and bookkeeper at a dry goods store.
-In 1848, he obtained an appointment to the United States Military Academy from a nomination from one of his customers, Congressman Thomas Ritchey, who's first candidate was disqualified by failing a mathematics examination and a "poor attitude."
-In his fourth year at West Point, Sheridan was suspended for a year for fighting with classmate, William R. Terrill.
+In 1848, he obtained an appointment to the United States Military Academy in West Point, New York, from a nomination from one of his customers, U.S. Congressman Thomas Ritchey, whose first candidate was disqualified after failing a mathematics examination and reportedly displayed a "poor attitude".
+In his fourth year at West Point, Sheridan was suspended for a year for fighting with classmate William R. Terrill.
 The previous day, Sheridan had threatened to run him through with a fixed bayonet in reaction to a perceived insult on the parade ground.
 He graduated in 1853, 34th in his class of 52 cadets.

-Sheridan was commissioned as a brevet second lieutenant and was assigned to the 1st U.S. Infantry Regiment at Fort Duncan, Texas, then to the 4th U.S. Infantry Regiment at Fort Reading, California.
-Most of his service with the 4th Infantry was in the Pacific Northwest, starting with a topographical survey mission to the Willamette Valley in 1855, during which he became involved with the Yakima War and Rogue River Wars, gaining experience in leading small combat teams, being wounded (a bullet grazed his nose on March 28, 1857, at Middle Cascade, Oregon Territory), and some of the diplomatic skills needed for negotiating with Indian tribes.
-He and an Indian woman from Rogue River (Oregon) lived together during part of his tour of duty.
+Sheridan was commissioned as a brevet second lieutenant and was assigned to the 1st U.S. Infantry Regiment at Fort Duncan in Eagle Pass, Texas, then to the 4th U.S. Infantry Regiment at Fort Reading in Anderson, California.
+Most of his service with the 4th Infantry was in the Pacific Northwest, starting with a topographical survey mission to the Willamette Valley in 1855, during which he became involved with the Yakima War and Rogue River Wars, gaining experience in leading small combat teams and some diplomatic skills in his negotiations with Indian tribes.
+On March 28, 1857, he was wounded when a bullet grazed his nose at Middle Cascade, Oregon Territory.
+He and an Indian woman from Rogue River lived together during part of his tour of duty.
 Named Frances by her white friends, she was the daughter of Takelma Chief Harney.

-Sheridan was promoted to first lieutenant in March 1861, just before the Civil War, and to captain in May, just weeks after the attack on Fort Sumter.
+In March 1861, just before the beginning the American Civil War, Sheridan was promoted to first lieutenant, and then to captain in May, just weeks after the war commenced following the Confederate attack on Fort Sumter.